On Music Discovery

 I think active music discovery is still too hard and not contextual enough.
 In fact, to change this, I think music discovery, at some point, may be able to quantified into a formula that can then be used to increase the action taken on new music being promoted to the general public.

-This would mostly be about grading a song’s topic, tone, and tempo and giving it an emotional score and trying to place it in the right context across digital platforms to: first, get people to notice, and then, take action on it.
+This would mostly be about grading a song’s topic, tone, and tempo and giving it an emotional score and trying to place it in the right context across digital platforms to, first, get people to notice, and then, take action on it.

-For example one opportunity I see still see lacking after years is Pinterest integrating a streaming music partner.
-At first glance this doesn’t make a lot of sense, but if the right songs were embedded alongside pin searches it could increase browsing time and songs streamed.
+For example, one opportunity I see still see lacking after years is Pinterest integrating a streaming music partner.
+At first glance, this doesn’t make a lot of sense, but if the right songs were embedded alongside pin searches it could increase browsing time and songs streamed.

 This follows the premise that all activities can and probably sound be soundtracked better.
-Looking for deck chairs and summer ways to update your backyard, it would be nice paired with a light and breezy jazzy song.
+Looking for deck chairs and summer ways to update your backyard, it would be nicely paired with a light and breezy jazzy song.

 For other contexts, the way to incorporate music is visual.
 Music videos are still very good at eliciting emotion by marrying visual and audio to convey emotion.
-But also in a fast paced social media world, it often takes a visual to catch the attention of a person before it scrolls by.
+But also in a fast-paced social media world, it often takes a visual to catch the attention of a person before it scrolls by.